How to Use a Fish Tape for Pulling Wire Through Conduit

 How do you use a fish tape in a conduit with multiple bends?

-For conduits with several bends, a flexible non-conductive fish tape made of fiberglass or nylon is superior.
+For conduits with several bends, a flexible non-conductive fish tape made of fiberglass or nylon is often preferable.
 Push the tape until you hit a bend, then pull back a few inches and twist the case while pushing forward to help the leader navigate the turn.
-Generous use of wire pulling lubricant on the tape itself can also help it slide through tight spots.
+Generous use of wire pulling lubricant on the conductors and the pulling head can also help the assembly slide through tight spots.
+If a run is long or has many bends, consider using mule tape and a mechanical pulling head for the final pull.

 Can you use a fish tape to pull Romex wire?

-While possible in short, straight sections, pulling Romex wire (Type NM cable) through a complete conduit system is generally not standard practice.
-However, it can be code-compliant under specific conditions.
-NEC 334.15 permits running NM cable in a raceway for physical protection against damage, such as where it is exposed.
-This is typically done in dry locations for short segments.
-For long runs, individual conductors are the correct choice.
-Per NEC Table 310.104(A), THHN wire is suitable for dry and damp locations, while THWN-rated conductors are required for wet locations, making dual-rated THHN/THWN a versatile option for most conduit installations.
+While possible for short, protected segments, pulling Romex wire (Type NM cable) through an entire conduit system is not common practice.
+The NEC permits NM cable to be installed in a raceway in limited situations for physical protection (such as short exposed locations), but NM is intended primarily for open-cable use in dry locations.
+For long conduit runs, individual conductors (THHN/THWN or dual-rated THHN/THWN conductors) are the correct choice.
+Note that THHN is typically rated for dry locations, THWN for wet, and dual-rated THHN/THWN is a common and versatile option for many conduit installations.

 What is the difference between a steel fish tape and a non-conductive fish tape?

 A steel fish tape is highly rigid and strong, making it ideal for pushing long distances in straight runs of EMT conduit.
-However, it is electrically conductive and dangerous to use near live circuits.
-A non-conductive fish tape (fiberglass or nylon) is flexible, excellent for conduits with bends, and provides critical protection against electric shock, making it the safer choice for most renovation and service work.
+However, it is electrically conductive and should be avoided near live circuits.
+A non-conductive fish tape (fiberglass or nylon) is flexible, excellent for conduits with bends, and reduces the risk of electric shock when working near potentially energized conductors; still, prioritize de-energizing and follow safe work procedures.

 Continuing Education by State